cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 ## A new interpreter

-With Sirius 3.0 we started a new interpreter implementation with the goal of being a perfect fit Sirius:
+With Sirius 3.0 we started a new interpreter implementation with the goal of being a perfect fit for Sirius:

 * Support static and **dynamic** Ecore models, no compilation phase required
 * **the least possible overhead at evaluation time for an interpreted language**: the evaluation actually goes forward and will not even try to validate or compile the expressions.
 Errors are tracked and captured along the way.